9M2PJU/i3asap/README.md

 # kali0conf
 ## Intro
-Auto setup i3 desktop environment for kali linux live cd
-- as an alternative to customizing the iso.
+Auto setup i3 desktop environment for kali linux live cd, as an alternative to customizing the iso.

-Once ran your system no longer have that awful live cd feeling.
+After running kali0conf your system should no longer have that awful live cd feeling.

 It should be easily portable to any debian based live cd.